data2health/data-harmonization/engagement.md

 If you are interested in participating, please [onboard here](http://bit.ly/cd2h-onboarding-form)

-The CDM-FHIR Gap Analysis Task Team meets just-in-time approximately every 4 - 6 weeks.
+The CDM-FHIR Gap Analysis Task Team (co-lead Emily Pfaff) meets just-in-time approximately every 4 - 6 weeks.
 Currently we have 24 members across the CTSAs.
 For most recent status, see the CDM-FHIR Gap Analysis work product at: https://drive.google.com/drive/folders/1TUwrDaH-2eRv3ofkY1tm2NbX7XttK3hx?usp=sharing
 This includes rolling meeting minutes.

 Task Team for Sustainability and Change Management will meet August 21st, 2019 at 11 am ET/8 am PT.
 Currently we have 8 members across the CTSAs.
 For most recent status, see the Sustainability and Change Management rolling meeting minutes at: